couchbaselabs/Linq2Couchbase/README.md

 ## Project management

-In the [Jira project for Linq2Couchbase](http://issues.couchbase.com/browse/LINQ), you can file bugs, propose features or get an idea for the roadmap there.
-There is also a [list of supported and proposed N1QL features for Linq2Couchbase](https://docs.google.com/document/d/1hPNZ-qTKpVzQsFwg_1uUueltzNL1wA75L5F-hYF92Cw/edit?usp=sharing).
+In the [Issues for Linq2Couchbase](https://github.com/couchbaselabs/Linq2Couchbase/issues), you can file bugs, propose features or get an idea for the roadmap there.
+There is also a [list of supported and proposed SQL++ features for Linq2Couchbase](https://docs.google.com/document/d/1hPNZ-qTKpVzQsFwg_1uUueltzNL1wA75L5F-hYF92Cw/edit?usp=sharing).

 ## Contributors